mtalarico/atlas-azure-fed-auth/README.md

 ```
 cp terraform.tfvars.template.json terraform.tfvars.json
 ```
+5. Replace values in `terraform.tfvars.json`.
+Note if using Vault set `vault.enabled = true`, `vault.uri`, and `api_key.vault_path`.
+If not using Vault set `vault.enabled = false`, `api_key.public_key`, and `api_key.private_key`
-5. Init and apply infrastructure
+6. Init and apply infrastructure
 ```
 terraform init
 // (optional, depends on your workflow) terraform plan
 terraform apply
 ```
-6. Wait to finish provisioning…
+7. Wait to finish provisioning…
     - Note: ASE took on average 3.5 hours to provision, you can watch Godfather II during this time
-7. Manually update federation settings for MongoDB Atlas to match app registration
+8. Navigate to `Atlas Org Settings > Open Federation Management App > Linked Organizations`
+9. Either link your desired org or select an already linked org's `Configure Access`
+10. `Connect Identity Providers`, selecting the Workforce and Workload IdPs

 ## Workforce